MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ### -o / --output
 The path to the export file including the filename, e.g. c:\export.pdf

-### -d / --date
-The current date will be added to the footer

 ### -b / --breakPage
 For every wiki page a new page in the PDF will be created